josephedwardchang/EntityFramework.Utilities/README.md

                delete all entities with a: 60ms
                delete all entities: 292ms

-For SQLite EF performace test:
+For SQLite EF performace test (under debug):

                Batch iteration with 800000 entities
                Insert entities: 50.484s